hubmapconsortium/documentation/docs/doc-sitemap-draft.md

 ### HuBMAP APIs
 - <a href="https://docs.hubmapconsortium.org/apis.html">HuBMAP APIs</a>: Available as RESTful web services, these APIs support data ingest, querying, and delivery of metadata.
-- <a href="https://smart-api.info/registry?q=hubmap">Documentation</a> for HuBMAP APIs at Smart APIs.
+- <a href="https://smart-api.info/registry?q=hubmap">Documentation for HuBMAP APIs</a> at Smart APIs.
 Click the Details button for more information and documentation.
 - Links to use-case-specific API usage (e.g. using data and tools) linked to Data and Tools pages.

 ## Internal viewers